wpsocio/wptelegram-login/src/README.txt

 *	Twitter [@WPTelegram](https://twitter.com/WPTelegram)

 **Contribution**

-Development occurs on [Github](https://github.com/wpsocio/wptelegram-login), and all contributions welcome.
+Development occurs on [Github](https://github.com/wpsocio/wptelegram-login), and all contributions are welcome.

 **Translations**

-Many thanks to the translators for the great job!
+Many thanks to the translators for doing a great job!

 * [Artem](https://profiles.wordpress.org/zzart/) (Russian)

-* Note: You can also contribute in translating this plugin into your local language.
+* Note: You can also contribute to translating this plugin into your local language.
 Join the Chat (above)

 == Installation ==

 1. Upload the `wptelegram-login` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the Plugins menu in WordPress.
-After activation, you should see the menu of this plugin the the admin
+After activation, you should see the menu of this plugin the admin
 3. Configure the plugin.

 **Enjoy!**